emilykamiti/emilykamiti/README.md

 # 💫 About Me:
-My name is Nasinza<br>I love Java, it feels like tea<br>I am currently building a project management too for small teams<br>I am love coding
+My name is Nasinza<br>I love Java, it feels like coffee in the morning<br>I am currently building a project management too for small teams<br>I am love coding

 ## 🌐 Socials: